edgio-docs/edgio-docs/src/guides/v7/upgrading.md

             ],
           },
         ],

+        // In version 7, you may enable Server Name Indication (SNI) and define a SNI hint.
+        // This configuration is essential when using multiple domains, since it allows us to
+        // present to the browser a certificate with the correct name during the TLS handshake.

+        tls_verify: {
+          use_sni: true,
+          sni_hint_and_strict_san_check: 'www.mysite.com',
+        },

         // In version 7, the location of the shield (formerly referred to as the “global” PoP) is
         // configured in edgio.config.js instead of the {{ PORTAL }}